 Once again, Mr. Buffett has made a wise investment, this time in publicity, for an extremely low risk wager.

 Through all the years that Jim Boeheim has been coaching men’s basketball at Syracuse University, he has never had a problem attracting basketball talent to the program.
 Many ‘talking heads’ have said that Boeheim has not done enough with the talent that has come through the program, but that is a discussion for another day.
 When a program like Syracuse attracts such basketball talent, the inevitable question becomes how many of it’s players make it to ‘The Show’ (aka: the NBA) and how well prepared are those players for all the demands at the professional level?…

-For the fourth time, my Syracuse Orange(men) are heading to the Final Four.
-Syracuse has actually been remarkably consistent in it’s runs to the Final Four, going roughly once every nine years (1987, 1996, 2003, 2013) and once in each of the past four decades.
+For the sixth time, my Syracuse Orange(men) are heading to the Final Four.
+Syracuse has actually been remarkably consistent in it’s runs to the Final Four, going roughly once every nine years (1975, 1987, 1996, 2003, 2013, 2016) and at least once in each of the past five decades.

 No matter what happens next weekend down in Atlanta, I’m still proud of the team.
 Now go out and bring back another championship to the Dome!!